MasoniteFramework/docs/whats-new/masonite-14.md

 ## Added a New Folder and Configuration File

 Because of the caching features, we have added a `bootstrap/cache` folder where all caching will be put but you can change this in the new `config/cache.py` file.

+ ## Added Contracts

+ Masonite 1.4 brings the idea of contracts which are very similar to interfaces in other languages.
+Contracts ensure that a driver or manager inherits has the same functionality across all classes of the same type.

+ ## Added CSRF Protection

+ Cross-Site Request Forgery is a crucial security milestone to hit and Masonite 1.4 brings that ability.
+With a new Service Provider and middleware, we can now add a simple `{{ csrf_field|safe }}` to our forms and ensure we are protected from CSRF attacks.

+ ## Changed Managers

+ Managers were very redundant before this release so we made it much easier to create managers with 2 simple class attributes instead of the redundant method.
+Managers are used to manage features and drivers to Masonite.